discosultan/penumbra/Documentation/Api.md

 ### Initialize

 Explicitly initializes the engine.
 This should only be called if the component was not added to the game's components list through `Components.Add`.

+### LightMap

+Gets the lightmap render target used by Penumbra.

 ### Lights